UoB-COMSM0110/2024-group-19/README.md

 Positives: good amount of challenging.

-Negatives: Unsure what stamina means.
+Negatives: Unsure what stamina means or how it effects the game.
 Felt that the background was too colourful and distracting from the enemy.
 When the enemy is too close to the character, the visuals of the bullet deteriorate.
-The font used for texts are too small and white makes it hard to see.
-Did not catch or fully grasps what the instructions were before starting the game.
+The font used for texts are too small and white text makes it hard to see.
+Wasn't able to fully understand the pre-game instructions.

 ---
 ### Heuristic Evaluation